marriott-library/MaRMAT-Beta/README.md

 *Coming soon*

 ## 1.1 About the Tool
-At the most basic level, the RMA Tool is designed to match terms from a lexicon with textual data and produce a CSV file containing the matched results.
+At the most basic level, the [RMA Tool](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-GUI-2.52.py) is designed to match terms from a lexicon with textual data and produce a CSV file containing the matched results.
 It utilizes the Pandas library for data manipulation and regular expressions for text processing.
 It was designed primarily with librarians in mind, specifically those engaged in reparative metadata practices, to assist in idenfiying terms in their metadata that may be outdated, biased, or otherwise problematic.
-The underlying code (including preliminary iterations) and a recommended lexicon for using the tool can be accessed via the [Code](https://github.com/kayleealexander/RMA-Tool/tree/main/Code) folder of this repository.
+The underlying code (including preliminary iterations) and sample lexicons for using the tool can be accessed via the [Code](https://github.com/kayleealexander/RMA-Tool/tree/main/Code) folder of this repository.

 An initial test case developed a tool for parsing, extracting, tokenizing, and preprocessing XML files containing Open Archives Initiative (OAI) feed metadata for library special collections that would then crosscheck tokens against Duke University's [lexicons](https://github.com/duke-libraries/description-audit/tree/main/lexicons) and append the corresponding lexicon categories (Aggrandizement, Race Euphemisms, Race Terms, Slavery Terms, Gender Terms, LGBTQ, Mental Illness, and Disability) to each row in the CSV output.
 This tool is accessible via the [XML Test Code](https://github.com/kayleealexander/RMA-Tool/tree/main/XML%20Test%20Code) folder of this repository, please note that this may not work with all OAI feed formats or take into account resumption tokens.